 Nitrifiers are light sensitive, especially toward ultraviolet (UV/ sunlight).
 Room light has a negative impact on bacterial activity as well.
 Colonizing the filter is therefore the preferred settlement of the bacteria, as it provides a dark environment.
 Light exposure (i.e. cleaning the filter) will not cause stress, as the time frame is too short allowing the colony to recuperate within hours.

 The nitrifier’s colony creates a surrounding, slimy bio-film, as they clutter together.
 This somewhat protects the settlement from light exposure.
 Good films smell earthy, if otherwise, it is an indication of problems in the aquatic environment.

-It goes without saying that anti-bacterial (antibiotic) medication will have an impact on the nitrifying bacteria.
+It goes without saying that anti-bacterial (antibiotic) medication or disinfectants (chlorine/chloramine) will have an impact on the nitrifying bacteria.
 The same applies to heavy metals.
 The interference might go unnoticed, but can also yield a detrimental effect.